ixiaopan/blog/content/post/NLP-01-text-preprocessing.md

-Maybe we can write some specific rules for a corpus to remove particular punctuaitons, but it will be time-consuming and not inflexible.
+Maybe we can write some specific rules for a corpus to remove particular punctuations, but it will be time-consuming and inflexible.